-Anglo-Saxon tribes.
+Emiley is a name whose history dates far back into the mists of early British times to the days of the Anglo-Saxon tribes.
 It is a name for a leader or ruler.
 The surname Emiley originally derived from the Old English word Amalric which referred to someone who held great power.
 The surname Emiley was part of a broad and miscellaneous class of surnames.
 Nickname surnames referred to a characteristic of the first person who used the name.
 They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Emiley family